Walter ‘Wally’ Hassan

 Walter Thomas Frederick Wally Hassan was born in North London on 25 April 1905, his father kept a clothes emporium in Holloway and the young Hassan would often visit the shop.
 An uncle was keen on making model ships and Wally was fascinated by the process.
 From an early age he showed a natural aptitude for mechanical things and his model-ship-building uncle encouraged him to learn about engineering.
 Wally was enrolled at the Northern Polytechnic in Hackney, near to the family home, to study engineering among other subjects.
 This Polytechnic was rebranded as the London Metropolitan University in recent times.

 Hassan excelled in his studies and obtained his first job as a fifteen-year-old with W.O.
-Bentley who had only recently built his first Bentley motorcar and was gearing up for production; Hassan was employee No. 14.
-Initially, he started work as a fitter in the engine shop before moving on to the chassis shop, thus gaining a complete experience of the 3-litre cars then in production.
+Bentley who had only recently built his first Bentley motorcar and was gearing up for production; Hassan was employee No. 15 paid 10 shillings (50 pence) per week.
+He started as tea boy and general dogs-body before becoming a fitter in the engine shop then moving on to the chassis shop, thus gaining a complete experience of the 3-litre cars then in production.
+He was encouraged to become a member of the Institute of Automobile Engineers, studying part time at the Regent Street Polytechnic and passing his membership exams.
 Hassan was a valuable employee and was well thought of by Bentley who encouraged the boy to learn all aspects of the Bentley cars.
 Hassan moved on to road testing work under Frank Clement, then the head of experimental department and Bentley’s professional racing driver.
-Wally even rode as the mechanic in some races and when not racing he was part of the Bentley Motors service department.
-He was regarded as the best Bentley mechanic and taken up by Woolf Barnato, the famous Bentley driver and also the main shareholder and Chairman of Bentley Motors.
+He even rode as the mechanic in some races and when not racing he was part of the Bentley Motors service department and was regarded as the best Bentley mechanic and taken up by Woolf Barnato, the famous Bentley driver and also the main shareholder and Chairman of Bentley Motors.
 Barnato valued Hassan’s work and trusted him implicitly; the two men got on well and remained life-long friends.

 Life after Bentley